andycroll/andycroll.com/_posts/2012-10-12-on-the-magazine.markdown

 There's also backdoor for sending full articles to Instapaper, which is a nice complement to his existing app.
 Effectively giving his own 'read later' service exclusive content!

 The typography is in general pretty nice, particularly on the body text on a Retina display.
-Although in landscape on iPad the line length is way to long to be read comfortably.
+Although in landscape on iPad the line length is way too long to be read comfortably.
 I'm also not a fan of the way the subtitle looks.

 My other 'rough edge' is the controls for text size.
 They are on the menu and there's a strange 'jump' back to the article when you change the size up or down, but I guess you only set that once.
 It's still pretty jarring though.